deepaksood619/deepaksood619.github.io/docs/management/project-management/intro.md

 ## Project Factors

-- Project budget:How much money is going to be spent on this project?
+- Project budget: How much money is going to be spent on this project?
 How is it divided up?
-- Timeline:When is your project due by?
+- Timeline: When is your project due by?
-- Goals:What are the project's end goals and deliverables?
+- Goals: What are the project's end goals and deliverables?
 Start there and work backward.
-- Values:How do your organizational goals and values apply to this project?
+- Values: How do your organizational goals and values apply to this project?
 Knowing this will help set expectations (and help you hold team members [accountable for their commitments](https://blog.trello.com/accountability-tips-remote-work?hsLang=en)).
-- Complexity and Scale:How complex or simple is this project?
+- Complexity and Scale: How complex or simple is this project?
-- Flexibility:How flexible or rigid is this project and its end goals, timelines, deliverables, and team or stakeholder expectations?
+- Flexibility: How flexible or rigid is this project and its end goals, timelines, deliverables, and team or stakeholder expectations?
-- Project type and industry:Some methodologies work best for certain industries and project types, such as highly creative projects or product development sprints.
+- Project type and industry: Some methodologies work best for certain industries and project types, such as highly creative projects or product development sprints.
-- Team:Consider the team size, diversity, flexibility, experience, and individual expertise or strengths and weaknesses, as well as their ability to collaborate and communicate when choosing a methodology.
+- Team: Consider the team size, diversity, flexibility, experience, and individual expertise or strengths and weaknesses, as well as their ability to collaborate and communicate when choosing a methodology.

 ## Methodologies